ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 Validation
 ----------
-Enable validation of docstrings during the sphinx build by adding the following line to ``conf.py``::
+Enable validation of docstrings during the Sphinx build by adding the following line to ``conf.py``::

   numpydoc_validation_checks = {"GL08"}